nishkohli96/eslint-config/apps/docs/docs/installation.md

 You'll first need to install [ESLint](https://eslint.org/).
 If you project is a monorepo, consider creating a separate eslint-config for each package.

+Please do refer the official docs to [install eslint](https://eslint.org/docs/latest/use/getting-started).

 ```
 npm i eslint --save-dev
 ```